-(c) Maintenance As-Needed to Maintain 72-Hour Exfiltration Rate:
+(c) As-Needed to Maintain 72-Hour Exfiltration Rate:

-- (1) Periodic clean-out or rehabilitation of the system to remove any accumulated trash, sediment and other inflow debris and remediate any clogging of perforated pipes. - Total replacement of the system.
+- (1) Periodic clean-out or rehabilitation of the system to remove any accumulated trash, sediment and other inflow debris and remediate any clogging of perforated pipes. - (2) Total replacement of the system.
 In some cases, the system may not be able to be rehabilitated sufficiently to restore the design storage and infiltration rate.
 In these cases, complete replacement of the system may be necessary.
-The applicant will provide an estimate of the expected life expectancy of the exfiltration trench and an estimate of the cost to replace the trench.
+The applicant shall provide an estimate of the expected life expectancy of the exfiltration trench and an estimate of the cost to replace the trench.

-4.3.
-Underground Retention Systems Design Criteria
+6.3.
+Underground Storage and Retention Systems design criteria

-Underground retention systems are special types of storage systems that capture the Required Treatment Volume (RTV) in an underground storage system and "drain field."
-Generally, these systems consist of lightweight, high strength modular units with "open" bottoms to allow for soil infiltration (refer to Figure 4.3.1 below).
+Underground storage and retention systems are special types of retention systems that capture the Required Treatment Volume (RTV) in an underground storage system and "drainfield."
+Generally, these systems consist of lightweight, high strength modular units with "open" bottoms to allow for soil infiltration (refer to Figure 6.3.1 below).
 These systems are sometimes used where land values are high, and the owner/applicant desires to minimize the potential loss of usable land with other types of retention Best Management Practices (BMPs).
 Underground retention systems are not intended to have human access for maintenance.

-Figure 4.3.1.
+Figure 6.3.1.
 Generic Underground Retention System

-UNDERGROUND RETENTION SUMMARY
+UNDERGROUND STORAGE AND RETENTION SUMMARY

 Advantages/Benefits Reduces stormwater volume, peak discharge rate, pollutant loadings, and heat island effect.
 Provides ground water recharge and enhanced site development potential.
 Disadvantages/Limitations Only permitted for projects to be operated by entities with single owners or with full-time maintenance staff.
 Do not construct within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system Site must have appropriate soil and SHGWT conditions for infiltration.
 Not appropriate on sites with potential hazardous or toxic materials.
 Volume Reduction Potential High Pollutant Removal Potential High for all pollutants Key design considerations SHGWT at least 2 feet below bottom; recovery of treatment volume within 24 - 72 hours; pretreatment via swales or catch basins essential to prevent litter, trash, leaves, and other debris from entering exfiltration trench; a baffle, trash tee or other equivalent device must be installed at the end of the perforated/slotted pipe(s) in all access inlets and manholes.
-Key construction and maintenance considerations Minimize soil compaction and sedimentation during construction; block Inflows to the system until the contributing watershed area is stabilized. ensure design infiltration is met after construction; inspect during wet season to see if water is ponding and not infiltrating properly; restore infiltration capacity as needed to meet permit requirements
+Key construction and maintenance considerations Minimize soil compaction and sedimentation during construction; block Inflows to the system until the contributing drainage area is stabilized. ensure design infiltration is met after construction; inspect during wet season to see if water is ponding and not infiltrating properly; restore infiltration capacity as needed to meet permit requirements

-The Required Treatment Volume (RTV) necessary to achieve the needed treatment efficiency will be routed to the underground storage and retention system and percolated into the ground.
-These systems must be properly sized to retain the required treatment volume as set forth in the performance standards in Section 3.1.1 of this Manual.
+The Required Treatment Volume (RTV) necessary to achieve the required treatment efficiency shall be routed to the underground storage and retention system and percolated into the ground.
+The required nutrient load reduction is set forth in the performance standards in Section 5.1.1 of this Manual.

-Treatment volumes to achieve the necessary efficiencies will be determined based on the percentage of directly connected impervious area (DCIA) and the weighted curve number for non-DCIA areas as set forth in Table 6.10.4 and Table 6.10.5.
-It is worth noting that the integration of Green Infrastructure elements into the site design could have the two-fold benefit of reducing the percentage of DCIA, while simultaneously attenuating/treating runoff from the site and, as such, reducing the volume of surface runoff and pollutant loading to the underground storage and retention system.
+Treatment volumes to achieve the necessary efficiencies shall be determined based on the percentage of directly connected impervious area (DCIA) and the weighted curve number for non-DCIA areas as set forth in Table 6.1.1 and Table 6.1.2.